platformsh/platformsh-docs/docs/src/development/local/lando.md

 ## Before you begin

-Lando does not automatically pull and set up environment variables that have been set in the Console.
+Lando doesn't automatically pull and set up environment variables that have been set in the Console.

 If your build hook requires environment variables it will fail on Lando, unless you manually add the needed [environment variables](https://docs.lando.dev/platformsh/config.html#environment-variables).